WildRP/WildRP-AMV-tool/README.md

 This repo is licensed under [Creative Commons 4.0 BY-NC-SA](https://creativecommons.org/licenses/by-nc/4.0/) - the TL;DR is that you can make derivative works or use this in other works, as long as you:

-- Credit WildRP and me (Andicraft / Andrea Jörgensen)
+- Credit WildRP and me (Andicraft / Andrea Dahnberg)
 - Don't sell what you make based on this - this repo is for non-commercial use only.
   - That doesn't mean you can't sell content that uses AMVs that were generated with this program.
 It just means you can't use the code from this program in commercial applications.